Consensys/quorum-profiling/README.md

  * TPS, total transactions count and total block count metrics from all nodes in the network
  * `Jmeter` test execution metrics

  The above metrics are pushed to `influxdb`.
-The tool also has the ability to pull the metrics data from a `prometheus` end point.
+The tool also supports pull of the metrics data from a `prometheus` end point.
 The metrics can be viewed in `grafana` dashboards.
 Sample dashboards are as shown below:

  ### Sample Quorum Profiling dashboard